softworkz/emby-wiki/Library-items.md

 ### Chapters
 This is applicable to videos only.
 This will give you the list of chapter markers contained within the video.

+### ChildCount
+For folders, this indicates the number of child items available.

 ### CommunityRating
 This is the Imdb, Tmdb, or Tvdb rating of the item.
 At this time we do not have the ability to identify the source.